 Wired Connectivity | 1 x 2.5 GbE Port 1 x 1 GbE Port |

-With regard to speed, you need to remember that you are limited by your internet plan.
-So if you want to use it at its full potential, you need at least gigabit speeds.
+Remember that your overall speeds are limited by your internet plan.
+So if want to really utilize the Eero Pro 6E to its fullest, you need at least gigabit speeds.

-When we configured the Eero Pro 6E through a wired backhaul, the speed on Wi-Fi 6E devices was incredibly fast.
-You can enjoy up to 1.4-gigabit speeds, and it doesn’t drop below 900 Mbps.
+When I configured the Eero Pro 6E through a wired backhaul, the speed on Wi-Fi 6E devices was incredibly fast.
+You can theoretically reach speeds up to 1.4-gigabit speeds, and it shouldn’t drop below 900 Mbps.

-Then on Wi-Fi 6 devices like an iPhone 13 Pro Max, the speed can go as fast as 990 Mbps.
-Then, the speed doesn’t drop below 700 Mbps.
+On Wi-Fi 6 devices like an iPhone 13 Pro Max, the speed can go as fast as 990 Mbps.
+Those speeds shouldn’t drop below 700 Mbps.

 It’s normal to see slower speeds when changing to wireless backhaul.
-What we really like about this is that the performance on the wireless backhaul configuration is still competitively fast.
+However, that speed is still relatively fast.

-However, even with the 2.5 GB port, we think the performance is still limited.
+However, even with the 2.5 GB port, performance is still limited.
 Unlike Asus, with 2 multi-gig ports, the nodes connected to each other via ethernet would still perform at 1GB speeds, not 2.5GB.

 Talking about the range, each satellite covers 2,000 sq. ft., which is very impressive.
 But the wireless range would usually vary depending on your house’s structure.
 If your home has thick walls or it has plenty of obstructions, the range and speed would be different.

-Overall, Eero Pro 6E is a competitive Wi-Fi 6E mesh router.
-However, we can’t deny that other mesh router systems like Asus and Netgear are way faster.
-But, given its price, you’re still getting a very good deal.
+Overall, Eero Pro 6E is a great Wi-Fi 6E mesh router.
+However, I can’t deny that other mesh router systems like Asus and Netgear are way faster.
+But, given its price, it’s a no-brainer to buy the Eero Pro 6E.

 Features and Design